dmbeskow/dmbeskow.github.io/_posts/2016-08-16-FlickrData.md

 tags: [spatial]
 ---

 In this blog I will explore some geospatial analysis and visualization using the Flickr Data found in the Creative Commons 100M Images/Video.
 In particular I will demonstrate Paul Evangelista's [Point Density](https://cran.r-project.org/web/packages/pointdensityP/index.html) plotting package as well as the [leaflet](https://cran.r-project.org/web/packages/leaflet/index.html) interactive map package.
-I originally created this as part of an RStudio Presentation that I presented as part of the Army's Data Science Center of Education (DSCOE).
-I've extracted this part of it for this blog post.
+I originally created this as part of an RStudio Presentation that I presented at the Army's Data Science Center of Education (DSCOE).
+I've extracted this part of it for a blog post.

 Introducing Yahoo Flickr Creative Commons 100M Images/Video Data
 ----------------------------------------------------------------